Holidays

 3. Green Bean Casserole

-No matter what your feelings about casseroles might be throughout the year, at Thanksgiving a good green bean casserole is a must.
+No matter what your feelings about casseroles might be throughout the year, at Thanksgiving, a good green bean casserole is a must.
 Follow a classic Campbell’s recipe with fresh green beans, cream of mushroom soup and crispy onion straws as a delicious and savory topping.
+This classic Thanksgiving side is perfect to add to your vegetarian Thanksgiving recipes list if you're looking for healthier food options.

 4. Classic Macaroni and Cheese